limbo-ml/user/docs/specification.rst

 The OpenEXR file format is a high-quality multi-channel image file format widely used in films, television, and special effects.
 It can store high-dynamic-range (HDR) images and supplemental information not supported in other file formats.
 For the :ref:`data`, the *image* file reference contains the original synthetic visible-wavelength HDR image, plus a corresponding Z-channel depth image suitable for use training models to make predictions on LIDAR information (see :ref:`depth`).

 A cryptomatte is an OpenEXR file used to store high quality matte (or mask) information in an extremely efficient, highly compressed form.
-For the :ref:`data`, the *cryptomatte* file reference contains image masks for every individual class instance in a single file, which can run to thousands of instances in some of the later campaigns.
+For the :ref:`data`, the *cryptomatte* file reference contains image masks for every individual class instance in a single file, which can run to hundreds or thousands of instances per image in some of the later campaigns.

 Note that the *cryptomatte* field also contains a *manifest* field, which lists the label for every class instance that might be included in the file.
 These labels are the keys for retrieving image masks for individual class instances.